jaredbeck/advanced_search/README.md

-# Prototype
+# AdvancedSearch

-Ruby database **query builder for search queries**.
+Ruby database **query builder** for advanced search.
 For example, library catalog, employee phonebook, non-aggregate reports.

 - **Simple, not easy.** You'll have to write substantial code to get started, but future changes will be simple.
 - Requires basic understanding of graph theory, must know what a tree is.
 - **Agnostic**: Support for specific databases and ORMs is provided via plugins.
 - **No dependencies**